1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-3. Are there GERD-friendly foods I can eat during the holidays?
+3. What are the GERD-safe foods I can use over the holidays?

 Yes.
-Choose lean proteins, roasted vegetables, whole grains, oatmeal, bananas, melons, and non-citrus fruits for safer options.
+Refer to lean proteins, roasted vegetables, whole grains, oatmeal, bananas, melons and non-citrus fruits as safer options.

-9. Should I bring my own food to holiday parties if I have GERD?
+9. Should I carry my own meals to holiday parties in case I have GERD?

-10. When should I see a doctor about holiday-related GERD symptoms?
+10. At what point should I consult a physician on holiday-related GERD symptoms?

 Related Blogs